Supporting BIPOC service providers: Racism, vicarious trauma, compassion fatigue, and burnout

 You may be affected by compassion fatigue or vicarious trauma which are common experiences among clinicians, support workers and advocates.
 For racialized and world-majority workers, these conditions are often compounded by navigating race, racism and other intersections of oppression in workplaces, as well as with systems that affect the clients’ lives.

-This training is a space for BIPOC providers to come together in a safe space to talk about the connection between racism, compassion fatigue, vicarious trauma, and burnout.
+This training will provide a safe space for BIPOC providers to come together in a safe space to talk about the connection between racism, compassion fatigue, vicarious trauma, and burnout.
 Practical information is further shared through discussion, self-reflection exercises and group activities.
 While this training centres the discussion on race, it also strives to be a disability friendly and trans and queer positive space.

 Learning objectives: